 'Charlotte' had been bought by brothers Ray and Mike Johnson in Cardiff and in 1980 she was on a ‘trot mooring’ at Cardiff Yacht Club.
 Graham Cuthill, a long-term friend of the brothers recalls that 'Charlotte' was actually in poor condition and a third brother, Jim, was appalled at the state of her.
 Work was carried-out to keep her afloat including some new planking and reinforcement of cracked frames.
 During this period, her decks and cabin were also rebuilt and her sheer aft raised by several inches.

-Ray Johnson died in his 50s, his brother, Jim, stepped in to help Mike continue with the boat.
-Ray’s ashes were placed in a purpose made wooden box and, together with another box containing the ashes of a sailing friend, Fred Peterson (died c.2002), they were wedged into Charlotte’s deck beams until they were removed during the current restoration.
-Both boxes have the names carved on them and will be returned to the boat once the restoration has been completed.
+When Ray Johnson died aged in his 50s, brother Jim stepped in to help Mike continue with the boat.
+Ray’s ashes were placed in a purpose made wooden box and, together with another box containing the ashes of a sailing friend, Fred Patterson, they were wedged into 'Charlotte’s' deck beams.
+Whilst 'Charlotte' was occasionally under sail she was often used as a place for the friends to gather and drink tea with her ex-British Rail coal stove providing warmth on cold days.

 By 2015 she was still afloat but very tired.
 When the last Johnson brother died a plan was devised by local gaffer enthusiasts to save and restore her.
 The Charlotte Restoration Group was formed – soon to be known as the Charlotteers – and accommodation was found in the workshop at World of Boats in Cardiff.